The Three Immutable Laws of Real Estate Investing

 The less money put into a deal – or more specifically, the less equity you have in a deal – the more over-leveraged you are.
 Consequently, the higher your mortgage payments will be.
 In a hot market, over-leveraging may seem like a brilliant idea, but what happens when property value or rental rates start to drop?
 Well, if you purchase a property with less than 20% equity at close and the market drops by 5%, 10% or 20% (which has happened in the past) by the end of your loan term, you are forced to sell the property at a lower than projected price (maybe even at a loss) or you are forced to give the property back to the bank.

 My advice?
-Secure a loan with a term that is longer than your projected hold period and have 20% equity in an apartment deal at minimum.
+Secure a loan with a term that is 2 times the length of longer your business plan and have 20% equity in an apartment deal at minimum.
 You shouldn’t run into this problem if you are getting a commercial loan from a bank, as they will typically offer loan terms of 5, 7, 10, or 12 years and require at least 20% to 30% down.
 However, if you are pursuing a creative financing strategy, you may have the opportunity to purchase an apartment with a significantly less than 20% down and the length of the loan is completely negotiable.
 Don’t be tempted.
 Similarly, a bridge loan (a loan usually used to cover the purchase price and renovation costs before securing permanent longer-term financing) may offer a higher loan-to-value ratio and are generally 6 months to 3 years in length.
-In these cases, have 20% of the total cost (purchase price plus renovations) in the deal and make sure you have the ability to purchase enough extensions on the bridge loan to cover the entire hold period.
+In these cases, have 20% of the total cost (purchase price plus renovations) in the deal and make sure you have the ability to purchase enough extensions on the bridge loan to cover 2 times the length of your business plan.